Phil Lafon: Extreme Championship Wrestling (1996, 1997–1998)

 The duo joined Extreme Championship Wrestling (ECW) in late 1996, having a series of matches against Sabu and Rob Van Dam.
+At Unlucky Lottery, The Can-Am Express defeated Louie Spicolli and Mikey Whipwreck.
+At When Worlds Collide, The Can-Am Express fought Rob Van Dam and Sabu that ended in a time limit draw.
+On September 26, 1997, the Can-Am Express defeated Al Snow and Paul Diamond.
+At High Incident, the Can-Am Express lost to Rob Van Dam and Sabu. on the November 1 episode of HardcoreTV, the Can-Am Express lost to Chris Candido and Lance Storm.
 At Fright Fight 1997, Lafon and Furnas were defeated by Shane Douglas and Chris Candido.
 In December 1997, The Sandman, Tommy Dreamer, Al Snow and Taz defeated Lafon, Rob Van Dam, Sabu and Doug Furnas.
 They won the ECW World Tag Team Championship from The Full Blooded Italians on December 5.
 Their reign would not last long, however, as they went on to lose the belts to Chris Candido and Lance Storm the next day at Better Than Ever.
-Prior to the team's tag team title success LaFon had made an unsuccessful attempt to dethrone ECW Champion Shane Douglas in singles competition.
+Prior to the team's tag team title success LaFon had made an unsuccessful attempt to dethrone ECW Champion Shane Douglas in singles competition at As Good as It Gets.
 On the January 7, 1998 episode of Hardcore TV, LaFon, Doug Furnas, Rob Van Dam and Sabu lost to Al Snow, Taz, The Sandman and Tommy Dreamer in an eight-man tag team match.

 Lafon and Furnas also formed a short-lived stable of "invaders" from the WWF with Lance Wright, Brakkus and Droz.

 World Wrestling Federation (1996–1997)

 A few months later, both men made their World Wrestling Federation (WWF) debuts on November 17 at the Survivor Series pay-per-view.
 After failing to win the Tag Team Titles the duo began a slow heel turn and developed an anti American wrestling fan gimmick similar to that of The Hart Foundation.
 At In Your House 13: Final Four, Lafon and Furnas got a shot at the WWF Tag Team Championship where they defeated Owen Hart and the British Bulldog by disqualification but they did not win the titles.
 A few months into his WWF run, Lafon was in a car crash between Montreal and Ottawa.
 At WrestleMania 13, Lafon and Furnas competed in a Four-way elimination match to determine #1 contenders for the WWF Tag Team Championship which was won by The Headbangers.
 At In Your House 14: Revenge of the 'Taker, Lafon and Furnas competed in a dark match where they defeated The Godwinns.
 He returned in the fall of 1997 as full fledged heels most notably as a part of Team Canada at Survivor Series in his hometown Montreal.
-LaFon would make a few more appearances with Furnas afterwards, mostly on Shotgun Saturday Night (notably with one match being against the then-unknown Hardy Boyz), before they were later sent to ECW.
+LaFon would make a few more appearances with Furnas afterwards, mostly on Shotgun Saturday Night (notably with one match being against the then-jobbers the Hardy Boyz), before they were later sent to ECW.